 Truth behind trending diets exposed

 Diets claiming you’ll lose a huge amount of weight in next to no time pop up on social media relentlessly.
-When a new diet promises dramatic results with little effort, or sells miraculous pills, potions or supplements guaranteed to melt body fat or speed a up sluggish metabolism – with testimonials touting success – then be sceptical.
-We evaluated four current diet trends to see how their claims stack up against the science.
+But when a new diet promises dramatic results with little effort, or sells miraculous pills, potions or supplements guaranteed to melt body fat or speed a up sluggish metabolism – with testimonials touting success – then be sceptical.
+We evaluated four current trending diets to see how their claims stack up against the science.

-Reverse dieting, referred to as “the diet after the diet”, involves increasing your energy intake in a gradual, step-wise way after you stop following a reduced energy diet.
+Often referred to as “the diet after the diet”, reverse dieting involves increasing your energy intake in a gradual, step-wise way after you stop following a reduced energy diet.
 The reverse diet is popular among bodybuilders and physique athletes trying to return to “normal” eating patterns without gaining extra weight.
 The theory is that providing a small energy intake surplus may help restore circulating hormone levels and reverse any adverse change in the body’s energy expenditure, restoring it to pre-diet levels.

-At the same time, it tries to match energy intake to a person’s usual metabolic rate, based on them being at a stable weight.
-The aim is to try not to store any extra body fat while you’re consuming more calories than are being burned.
+At the same time, it tries to match energy intake to a person’s usual metabolic rate.
+This is based on them being at a stable weight.
+The idea is that you don’t store extra body fat while you eat more calories than you burn.